OpenEvalProject/evals/manuscripts/elife-99005/v1/manuscript.md

 A promising avenue for future investigation is an integration of our controller architecture with a virtual physics model (Lobato-Rios et al., 2022; Wang-Chen et al., 2023; Vaxenburg et al., 2024), which would facilitate the incorporation of dynamical coupling between legs, as well as leg-ground contact interactions.
 The inclusion of these features may require additional coordination between the legs, which might decrease allowable values of sensory and motor delay.

 Another step toward biological realism is the incorporation of explicit dynamical models of proprioceptors, muscles, tendons, and other biomechanical aspects of the exoskeleton.
 The proprioceptive neurons in the femoral chordotonal organ of each fly leg encode angles and angular derivatives (Mamiya et al., 2018).
 Additional proprioceptive feedback is provided by hair plate sensory neurons (limit detectors) and campaniform sensilla (load sensors), which are distributed across each leg (Tuthill and Wilson, 2016a).
-Thus, our use of joint state θ,θ˙, likely underestimates the resolution of proprioceptive feedback to the fly motor system.
+Thus, our use of joint state $\theta,\theta˙$, likely underestimates the resolution of proprioceptive feedback to the fly motor system.
 We anticipate that the increased sensory resolution from more detailed proprioceptor models and the stability from mechanical compliance of limbs in a more detailed biomechanical model would make the system easier to control and increase the allowable range of delay parameters.
 Conversely, we expect that modeling the nonlinearity and noise inherent to biological sensors and actuators may decrease the allowable range of delay parameters.
 In the stick insect, load-sensing campaniform sensilla appear to have greater conduction delays than movement-sensing proprioceptors in the femoral chordotonal organ (Gebehart and Büschges, 2021).
 Future models may investigate how these different delays from different proprioceptive sensors impact sensorimotor control.

 A further step towards neural realism would be to constrain the trajectory generator and optimal controller using patterns of synaptic connectivity within sensorimotor circuits of the fly VNC.
 This is now feasible using recent connectomes of the Drosophila VNC (Azevedo et al., 2024; Takemura, 2023).
 However, many challenges remain for connectome-constrained models, because many important physiological parameters are still unknown.